-- 24)22) Identify and describe the function of the equipment in a control room.
-Appropriately use an audio mixer, switch cameras, and utilize traffic control equipment.
-Drawing on instructional manuals and other resources, create a short tutorial video that a beginning a/v production student could view to understand the basic functions of a control room.
-(TN Reading 2, 3, 4, 9; TN Writing 4, 6, 8) - 25)23) Interpret instructional manuals and other resources to determine and demonstrate routine maintenance and cleaning procedures to protect and prolong the life of a/v production equipment.
-Create a maintenance plan for a given piece of equipment that another peer could use to perform proper cleaning and storing techniques.
-(TN Reading 2, 3, 4, 9; TN Writing 4, 8, 9) - Perform troubleshooting procedures, including researching solutions used by a/v technicians, to solve basic technical problems involving production equipment.
-For example, examine a malfunctioning piece of equipment or improperly set-up network of equipment and determine the cause of the malfunction.
+- piece of equipment that another peer could use to perform proper cleaning and storing techniques. - 10.5 Troubleshooting Procedures: Perform troubleshooting procedures, including researching solutions used by A/V technicians, to solve basic technical problems involving production equipment.
+For example, examine a malfunctioning piece of equipment or an improperly set-up network of equipment and determine the cause of the malfunction.
 Apply knowledge gained through experience in the course and employ research procedures to fix the equipment, adjust the settings, and prepare for production.
-(TN Reading 2, 3, 9, 4)

-Post-Production
+11. Post-Production

-- Examine the importance of post-production editing to the a/v production process, and determine the impact of editing on continuity, performance, emphasis, and pacing.
-Perform advancing software operations to edit video and/or audio clipss.
-Build on the skills learned in A/V Production I (assembling clips for proper sequencing, applying transition effects, and inserting basic text to enhance video) to complete more sophisticated tasks, including: - a.
-Adjusting audio levels for balance and emphasis - b.
-Using multiple audio sources - c.
-Mixing audio for video such as applying sound effects, equalizing, and matching levels- - d.
-Applying visual effects such as filters, keying, and image control - e.
-Creating graphics for video productions such as titles and still images - f.
-Exporting and uploading video and/or audio in the appropriate format based on its planned distribution

-Utilize digital editing software to create productions of increasing complexity, such as a documentary film that incorporates photographs, interviews, narrative voice-over, and other footage.
-(TN Reading 2, 3, 4, 7, 9)
+- 11.1 Post-Production Editing: Examine the importance of post-production editing to the A/V production process, and determine the impact of editing on continuity, performance, emphasis, and pacing.
+Perform advancing software operations to edit video and/or audio clips.
+Build on the skills learned in A/V Production I (i.e., assembling clips for proper sequencing, applying transition effects, and inserting basic text to enhance video) to complete more sophisticated tasks, including the following: - a. adjusting audio levels for balance and emphasis; - b. using multiple audio sources; - c. mixing audio for video such as applying sound effects, equalizing, and matching levels: - d. applying visual effects such as filters, keying, and image control; - e. creating graphics for video productions such as titles and still images; - f. exporting and uploading video and/or audio in the appropriate format based on its planned distribution; and - g. utilizing digital editing software to create productions of increasing complexity, such as a documentary film that incorporates photographs, interviews, narrative voice-over, and other footage.

-Projects
+12. Projects

-- Apply the production process to complete video and/or audio projects (independently and in teams) for a public audience of increasing complexity and of varying type.
+- 12.1 Video/Audio Projects: Apply the production process to complete video and/or audio projects (independently and in teams) for a public audience of increasing complexity and of varying types.
 Demonstrate the ability to select and use the appropriate equipment and procedures to accomplish project goals.
-Create a persuasive-narrative-narrative to promote the production to a targeted audience.
-For example, write a synopsis of a short film, as though for a movie listing.
-(TN Reading 3, 4, 5, 7; TN Writing 2, 4) - Reflect on the outcomes of productions created in the course.
+Create a narrative to promote the production to a targeted audience.
+For example, write a synopsis of a short film, as though for a movie listing. - 12.2 Production Reflection: Reflect on the outcomes of productions created in the course.
 Evaluate whether the various elements of the production meet the goals set in the production plan.
-Additionally, evaluate the productions of others, assuming the role of a film critic or analyst to write a critical review of a production, citing evidence to justify claims made.
-(TN Reading 1, 2, 3, 4, 7, 9; TN Writing 21, 4, 5, 9)
+Additionally, evaluate the productions of others, assuming the role of a film critic or analyst to write a critical review of a production, citing evidence to justify claims made. - 12.3 Team Project with Data Analysis: As a team, identify a problem related to the program of study as a whole.
+Research and utilize the Engineering Design Process to design a solution.
+Document the following steps in the engineering design notebook for inclusion in the program portfolio.
+When possible, connect the problem to an existing CTSO event.